stivncastillo/bacabange/README.md

 # Hi there I'm Stiven Castillo 👋
-I'm developer and designer.
-Passionate about technology and design, speaker and active participant of the communities in the city (Cali - Colombia).
+I'm (backend and frontend) developer and designer.
+Passionate about technology and design. speaker and active participant of the communities in the city (Cali - Colombia).
 Able to work in awesome projects.

 - 🔭 I’m currently working at LaManicusrista App
 - 🌱 I’m currently learning about UX and UI

 Follow me:
 [Web](https://www.stiven.dev/) [Twitter](https://www.twitter.com/bacabange) [Dribbble](https://www.dribbble.com/bacabange)